RBC Royal Bank Prime Rate

 How Did The Latest RBC Prime Rate Change Affect Your Mortgage?

-The latest 0.25% increase in RBC’s prime rate meant that interest rates will be going up for borrowers with a variable mortgage rate.
-Just how much would RBC’s latest prime rate change cost you?
+The latest 0.5% decrease in RBC’s prime rate meant that interest rates will be going down for borrowers with a variable mortgage rate.
+Just how much would RBC’s latest prime rate change save you?

 Enter your mortgage balance below to see how RBC’s latest prime rate change would affect your mortgage.